 In the Pipeline: New Alzheimer’s Treatment Shows Historic Slowing in Cognitive Decline

-In Phase 3 clinical trial results released today, Donanemab, manufactured by Eli Lilly, was shown to slow clinical and functional decline by 35% in people with early-stage Alzheimer’s disease versus a placebo.
+In full Phase 3 clinical trial results published July 17, Eli Lilly’s donanemab was shown to significantly slow cognitive and functional decline in people with early-stage Alzheimer’s disease versus a placebo.
 The drug also slowed decline in the ability to perform daily activities such as cooking, shopping, laundry, and household finances by 40%.
-This is the first Phase 3 trial of any investigational medicine for Alzheimer's disease to show 35% slowing of clinical and functional decline, according to Lilly.

 Donanemab works by reducing plaques of amyloid beta protein in the brain.
 In Alzheimer’s disease, dense deposits of amyloid beta and a second protein, tau, form tangles that harm the brain’s neurons and contribute to cognitive difficulties such as memory loss.
 Removing amyloid beta plaques as early as possible likely offers the most promise for slowing disease progression with this type of treatment.